mccright/rand-notes/Commercial_Surveillance_Notes.md

 PulsePoint
 https://www.pulsepoint.com/

 PulsePoint is a leading technology company that uses real-world data in real-time to optimize campaign performance and revolutionize health decision-making.
 Leveraging proprietary datasets and methodology, PulsePoint targets healthcare professionals and patients with an unprecedented level of accuracy—delivering unparalleled results to the clients we serve.
 The company was recently acquired by Internet Brands, a KKR portfolio company and owner of WebMD Health Corp.
-PulsePoint’s teams will continue to operate as their own division from their existing hubs in New York, San Francisco, and London.
+PulsePoint's teams will continue to operate as their own division from their existing hubs in New York, San Francisco, and London.

 To learn more about how we collect and use information for online advertising, please visit https://pulsepoint.com/legal/platform-privacy-policy